 Thank you for your interest in producing officially licensed NC State University merchandise.

-Any commercial use of NC State’s name or trademarks requires advanced permission from the university via a contract or trademark license agreement.
-Once approved, the business or person requesting permission becomes a “licensee” and the individual products (or services) become “licensed products” (or “licensed services”).
+Any commercial use of NC State’s name or trademarks requires prior permission from the University via a contract or trademark license agreement.
+Once approved, the business or person requesting permission becomes a “licensee” and the individual products or services become “licensed products” or “licensed services.”

-NC State University uses the services of a collegiate licensing agency, the Learfield Licensing Partners, LLC, to administer the application process, royalty reporting, artwork approvals, enforcement and general administration to handle its 450-plus licensees.
-The group’s website, http://learfieldlicensing.com, has information about collegiate licensing that can be beneficial to an applicant.
+NC State University uses the services of a collegiate licensing agency, CLC, to administer the application process, royalty reporting, artwork approvals, enforcement and general administration.
+CLC’s website has information about the application timeline, fees and other considerations.

 If you have additional questions after you review the CLC College Licensing website, please contact email@example.com.